rackerlabs/technical-blog/_posts/2015-08-28-jenkins-post-build-plugin-part-2.md

     - jenkins
     - plugin
 ---
 Welcome to part 2 of Jenkins Post-build Plugin development tutorial.
-This post will talk in detail about the plugin project entities and their interactions with each other.
+This post talks in detail about the plugin project entities and their interactions with each other.
 To brush up on the previous post, please visit [Jenkins Post-build Plugin Part 1](https://developer.rackspace.com/blog/jenkins-post-build-plugin-part-1/).

 <!-- more -->

 In part 1 of the tutorial, we created a plugin project which generates an example `HelloWorld` builder plugin.
-We will continue working on the same project and turn it into a post-build plugin.
+We now continue working on the same project and turn it into a post-build plugin.
 The main difference between the two is best shown as:

                             	| Build Plugin                       	| Post-build Plugin